Arasbaran: History

 Both towns lost most of their importance during the rule of Ilkhanate.
 Hamdallah Mustawfi, writing in the-mid fourteenth century, describes Ahar as "a little town", and Kaleybar as "A village of Azerbaijan, in the woods near a mountain which comprises a fortress".

 Ahar was in the focus of Safavid dynasty's agenda for casting of Azerbaijan as a Safavid dominion.
 Thus, Shah Abbas rebuilt the tomb of Sheikh Shahab ol-Din Ahari.
 In 1604, as Ottoman forces threatened the area directly to the north of Arasbaran during the Ottoman–Safavid War (1603–1618), Shah Abbas ordered Maqsud Sultan to evacuate the entire population of the Nakhichevan region (including the Armenians of Jolfa, who, in the following year, were transplanted to Isfahan) to Arasbaran and Dezmar.

 Arasbaran region suffered enormously during Russo-Persian War (1804–1813) and Russo-Persian War (1826–1828) due to its proximity to the war zone.
 Western travellers in 1837–1843 period had found Ahar, a city with around 700 households, in wretched condition.

 Arasbaran was one of the epicentres of Persian Constitutional Revolution.
 Arasbaran tribes were heavily involved in armed conflicts; the revolutionary and anti-revolutionary camps were headed, respectively, by Sattar Khan and Rahimkhan Chalabianloo, both from Qaradağ region.
 When in 1925 Rezā Shāh deposed Ahmad Shah Qajar and founded the Pahlavi dynasty, Arasbaran's gradual decline started.
-The new king insisting on cultural and ethnic nationalism, and implemented a policy of cultural assimilation.
+The new king insisted on cultural and ethnic nationalism, and implemented a policy of cultural assimilation.
 He renamed Qaradağ as Arasbaran to deny the Turkic identity of the inhabitants.
 Consequently, Arasbaran is no longer in the focus of national politics.
 Still, many books and articles are being written on the contribution of Arasbaran region, and its inhabitants in the contemporary history of Iran cannot be underestimated.
 The interested reader may refer to the following scholarly books and articles: